 Who are the Friends?

 The 139-acre former golf course straddles a major north-south vehicular route, Camino del Sol.
 This park meanders through several residential neighborhoods.
 The former golf cart path now lends to pedestrian passage through the park.
 The Canoa Hills Trails is currently under evaluation by Pima County Regional Flood Control and Natural Resources and Parks & Recreationto define the most appropriate remediation.
 The restoration process will safely accommodate pedestrian explorers, preserve the beauty of the desert trail, and let the land and its natural inhabitants speak for themselves.
 Come WANDER!

 Playball!
 Canoa Preserve is a 53-acre park which currently houses 2 senior softball fields utilized by BAJA (bajasportingclub.com) and with a master plan for activity expansion.
 Chuck Catino’s determination and a community/county partnership resulted in this striking park that accommodates sports lovers and is sewn into the unique desert landscape that our beautiful southern Arizona climate offers.
-This park is truly fields of dreams that became a reality.
+This park is truly a field of dreams that became a reality.
 Whether you’re in the stands or on the field, come to the Preserve.
 Come PLAY!